Fth3r/Portfolio/Hash Bash/README.md

         # values associated with those titles in a dictionary would be easy.
     (DONE) Create a "HELP" button.
         # This would open a popup dialog window explaining the features of the program to save space in the window.
-    - Consider refactoring the code into multiple files for conciseness and readability.
+    (DONE) Consider refactoring the code into multiple files for conciseness and readability.